via Homebrew

-CLI tool for domain name brainstorming and availability checking with keyword permutations and regex support
+CLI tool for brainstorming and checking domain name availability with keyword permutations and TLD presets

-tldx is a command-line domain availability checker that generates and tests domain name combinations using keyword permutations.
-The tool creates domain variations by combining base keywords with prefixes, suffixes, and top-level domains (TLDs), then performs concurrent availability checks using RDAP protocol.
+tldx is a command-line domain name brainstorming and availability checker that generates domain combinations using keywords, prefixes, suffixes, and TLD variations.
+The tool performs concurrent availability checks using RDAP (Registration Data Access Protocol) and streams results in real-time as domains are validated.

-The tool supports regex pattern matching for systematic domain generation, such as checking all 3-letter .com domains with [a-z]{3}.
-It includes TLD presets like 'popular' (com, io, ai, dev) and 'tech' (io, ai, app, dev, tech), allowing users to quickly test against curated domain extensions.
-Results can be filtered to show only available domains and exported in multiple formats including JSON, CSV, and grouped outputs.
+The tool supports regex pattern matching for generating systematic domain combinations, such as checking all 3-letter .com domains or domains following specific patterns.
+It includes curated TLD presets (popular, tech, cheap, geo) to quickly target specific domain categories without manually specifying individual TLDs.
+Users can filter results to show only available domains and export data in multiple formats including JSON, CSV, and grouped views.

 # via Homebrew